Alturino/MusicWalker/README.md

 app enthusiast or a fellow developer, this README will guide you through setup instructions, and how you can contribute to the project.

+All music in this app is from uamp google storage or can be obtained form this [link](https://storage.googleapis.com/uamp/catalog.json)

 ## Table of Contents

 - [App Preview](#App-Preview)